langur

 Using square brackets on the for or while token and an equals sign, you can specify a different default value for a loop.
 You can set the loop value at any point during the loop.
 The default for loop value variable is _for and while loop value variable is _while.
 You can also specify a different loop value variable inside the square brackets.

-As of 0.9.6, concatenating to null returns the right-hand operand if it is a string, array, hash, or null, making for loop value assignment easier.
+Concatenating to null returns the right-hand operand if it is a string, list, hash, or null, making for loop value assignment easy.

 break with value